kumori-systems/dashboard/README.md

 2 - When the information arrives, if you are making the commits well, the data will be automatically updated.

-* IMPORTANT Well commmiting; Vue relies on javascript to update the data from it's visual side, but it has got some limitations.
+* IMPORTANT Well commiting; Vue relies on javascript to update the data from it's visual side, but it has got some limitations.
 The store can update changes when them have been done in a first-level propperty, like numInstances = 5;